Paul Aston – MSc Physiotherapy, BSc (Hons) Sport Science, HCPC, MCSP

 What do you like doing when you’re not working?

-Our ten month old son Harry keeps us pretty busy.
+Our children keep us pretty busy.
 In my remaining spare time, in addition to sport, I enjoy travelling and photography.